16-Vaishali/pack-wizard/README.md

-# pack-wizard
+# package-wizard

-**pack-wizard is a command-line interface tool that helps developers quickly set up and scaffold projects by selecting packages from a curated list.
+**package-wizard is a command-line interface tool that helps developers quickly set up and scaffold projects by selecting packages from a curated list.
 It simplifies the process of installing and configuring commonly used packages for various project types.**